swcarpentry/DEPRECATED-bc/novice/git/01-backup.md

----
-layout: lesson
-root: ../..
-title: A Better Kind of Backup
+# A Better Kind of Backup
-level: novice
----

 <div class="objectives" markdown="1">

 #### Objectives